Stacked glass payment cards with a sol symbol, Machu Picchu ruins, and Peruvian flag

 ether.fi (borrow)PEN 0PEN 0PEN 120-255

 Stablecoin funding eliminates tax ambiguity entirely.
 SUNAT has no crypto-specific guidance, so USDC-funded spending keeps record-keeping clean regardless of how future tax rules develop.
-For ETH holders, the borrow-to-spend model through ether.fi provides the strongest hedge against future Peruvian crypto tax legislation.
+For ETH holders, the borrow-to-spend model through ether.fi Core provides the strongest hedge against future Peruvian crypto tax legislation.

 How to Apply from Peru